 Egg

 Oviposition may commence within two days of mating.
 The eggs are white when first deposited, but soon turn yellow.
-They are oval in shape and measure 0.53 mm in length and 0.39 mm in width.
+They are oval in shape and measure 0.53 mm (0.020 in) in length and 0.39 mm (0.015 in) in width.
 Eggs are deposited singly beneath the surface of the bud or pod.
-The female creates an egg cavity with her mouthparts before depositing the egg, and seals the puncture containing the egg with a light brown fluid that hardens and darkens.
+The female creates an egg cavity with her mouthparts before depositing the egg and seals the puncture containing the egg with a light brown fluid that hardens and darkens.
 Females deposit eggs at a rate of about five to seven eggs per day, and fecundity averages 341 eggs but is nearly 600 in some individuals.
 The mean incubation period is 4.3 days, with a range of three to five days.

 Larva

 There are three instars.
 The larvae are white to gray in color, with a yellowish brown head.
 They lack thoracic legs and have few large hairs or bristles.
 Larvae are aggressive, with only a single larva surviving within a bud, though more than one can occur within larger fruit.
-First instars measure about 1 mm in length (range 0.8–1.5 mm).
-Second instars measure about 1.9 mm in length (range 1.3 to 2.6 mm).
-Third instars measure about 3.3 mm (range 2.2 to 5.0 mm).
+First instars measure about 1 mm (0.04 in) in length (range 0.8–1.5 mm).
+Second instars measure about 1.9 mm (0.07 in) in length (range 1.3 to 2.6 mm).
+Third instars measure about 3.3 mm (0.13 in) (range 2.2 to 5.0 mm).
 Mean development time of the larvae is about 1.7, 2.2, and 8.4 days for instars 1, 2, and 3, respectively.
 The figure for third instar development time contains a prepupal period of about 4.9 days, during which the larva creates a pupal cell from anal secretions.

 Pupa

 The pupal cell is brittle and found within the blossom or fruit.
-The pupa resembles the adult in form, except that the wings are not fully developed and large setae are found on the prothorax and abdomen.
+The pupa resembles the adult in form, except that the wings are not fully developed, and large setae are found on the prothorax and abdomen.
 The pupa is white when first formed, but eventually becomes yellowish with brown eyes.
 Mean duration of the pupal stage is 4.7 days (range three to six days).

 Adult

 The adult emerges from the pupal case three to four days after being formed.
 A clean, round hole marks the escape of the beetle from the bud or fruit.
-The blackish beetle is oval in shape and varies from 2.0 to 3.5 mm in length and 1.5 to 1.8 mm in width.
+The blackish beetle is oval in shape and varies from 2.0 to 3.5 mm (~1/16 to 1/8 in) in length and 1.5 to 1.8 mm (~1/16 in) in width.
 The body is strongly arched and with a long, stout beak as is typical for this genus.
 The thorax and elytra are mostly covered with small scales.
 The antennae are long and markedly expanded at the tip.
 The femora each bear a sharp tooth.
 The color is dark mahogany to nearly black.
 Feeding begins immediately after emergence.
 Males produce an aggregation pheromone that attracts both sexes (Eller et al. 1994).

 The most complete treatment of pepper weevil biology is given by Elmore et al. (1934).
 Other descriptions are by Goff and Wilson (1937) and Gordon and Armstrong (1990).
 Host relations are described by Patrock and Schuster (1992).